 What is the garden’s history?

-On March 24 2012, 23 students, faculty and community members came together to plant the first edible forest garden in the UNC school system.
-The garden has over 20 species of fruit, nut, berry or otherwise useful food plants.
+On March 24, 2012, 23 students, faculty, and community members came together to plant the first edible forest garden in the UNC school system.
+The garden has over 20 species of fruit, nut, berry, or otherwise useful food plants.

-The club committed to expanding the permaculture movement at UNC Asheville as an effort to address the pressing environmental issues of climate change, food access, biodiversity loss and anthropocentric disconnection from the land that created us.
+The club committed to expanding the permaculture movement at UNC Asheville as an effort to address the pressing environmental issues of climate change, food access, biodiversity loss, and anthropocentric disconnection from the land that created us.

 The Edible Forest Garden Club also focused on being a cooperative learning-teaching group of students.
-Their goal was to spread the knowledge of how easy it is to utilize plant species for food and nourishment through demonstration on campus.
+Their goal was to spread the knowledge of how easy it is to utilize plant species for food and nourishment through demonstrations on campus.

 The Edible Forest Garden Club’s Community Garden was funded through the SEC’s Green Grants program.